benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ## 7. Celebrate

-Congratualtions!
+Congratulations!
 You just created your own personal cloud storage server and you can now put files directly onto your external hard drive from anywhere in the world.
 It's not the most performant solution in the world but hey, you're in complete control of your data now.
 Give yourself a pat on the back, you deserve it.

 <br />
 <br />